Skip to main content

 • Proactive static analysis is non-negotiable.
 Running tools like PHPStan and Psalm at their strictest levels is the most effective first line of defense.

 • The is_countable() function is your new best friend.
-Its usage should become standard practice before calling count() on any variable whose type isn't guaranteed.
+Its usage should become standard practice before calling count() on any variable whose type is not guaranteed.

-• Don't just suppress errors, understand the intent.
-When you find code that triggers these new exceptions, the goal isn't just to make the error go away.
-It's to understand the original developer's intent and fix the underlying logical flaw.
+• Do not just suppress errors, understand the intent.
+When you find code that triggers these new exceptions, the goal is to understand the original developer's intent and fix the underlying logical flaw.

 References